Follow TV Tropes

 She was blond, and wore a red mask that looked identical to the one Power Girl wore, through which sky blue eyes peeked out at him.

-• Ideal Hero: As she undergoes Character Development Asuka begins to truly try to live up to this lofty ideal.
+• Ideal Hero: As she undergoes Character Development, Asuka begins to truly try to live up to this lofty ideal.

-• Inferiority Superiority Complex: As she told Shinji during a heart-to-heart talk in chapter 19, Asuka strove to be the best and boast about it because she was a lonely kid who thought no one would care about her unless she was the best.
+• Inferiority Superiority Complex: As she told Shinji during a heart-to-heart talk in chapter 19, Asuka strove to be the best and boasted about it because she was a lonely kid who thought no one would care about her unless she was the best.

 • Innocent Blue Eyes: Shinji is a blue-eyed, innocent, naïve boy.